martejj/20T3H17A2511/7/notes.md

 * Today's lab is for marking milestone 1.
 * This will be done on MS Teams (Make sure you download it)
 * Week 5's Lab will be marked in week 9 but make sure you submit it.
+* Today we will cover the decorator pattern (not in lectures until next week but very useful for the project)

 ---